ELEC40004/elec40004-2019-q3-lab/lab1/readme.md

 functionality.

-*Task*: Create a final commit called `wk1T10RefactorComplete` and push the repository to your final remote.
+*Task*: Create a final commit called `wk1T10RefactorComplete` and push the repository to your private remote.

 Final checks
 ------------